 The Sharlot Hall Museum in Prescott, AZ is a great place to visit during your trip to the area.
 This open-air museum was opened in 1928 by Sharlot M. Hall as a museum of Central Highlands and Gubernatorial Mansion.
 Today, the museum is open for visitors to enjoy.
 In addition to its indoor exhibits, it also offers a variety of outdoor activities.

 The museum is open in the summer months, so if you can visit during those months, you can avoid the crowds and make the most of your visit.
 Located in downtown Prescott, the museum has many cool displays of local artwork, including sculptures, gems, and stylish western wear.

 The Sharlot Hall Museum Prescott AZ was established to honor the woman who helped to shape the state’s history.
 Sharlot Mabridth Hall was the first woman elected to political office in Arizona Territory.
 After her death in 1943, the Prescott Historical Society decided to dedicate the building to her memory.
 Hall was a self-taught literate woman who grew up in the prairies and Comanche country of present-day Arizona.
 She loved ideas and was fascinated with the pioneering life.

 In 1909, Sharlot was appointed Historian for the Arizona Territory by Territorial Governor Richard E. Sloan, who appointed her to fill the vacancy.
 She traveled the state collecting historical and cultural relics and listening to the stories of cowboys, Native Americans, and miners.
 She also collected poems and composed her first book, Cactus and Pine: Songs of the Southwest.
 Up next is White Spar Campground.

-Driving directions from WantAFreshStart Bankruptcy Lawyers to Sharlot Hall Museum
+Driving directions from EZ Legal Fees by WantAFreshStart Bankruptcy Lawyers to Sharlot Hall Museum

 Driving directions from Sharlot Hall Museum to White Spar Campground